Grinding vs. Shot Blasting: How We Prep Before Epoxy Floor Coatings

 One of the defining factors in professionally applied garage floor coatings is the surface preparation.
-While DIY kits are often applied after just broom cleaning or acid etching the concrete, professional coatings are generally applied after mechanically diamond grinding or shot blasting the concrete floor surface.
+While DIY kits are often applied after just broom cleaning or acid etching the concrete, professional coatings are generally applied after mechanically diamond grinding or shot blasting the concrete surface (see: Concrete Surface Profiles Explained).
 So which surface preparation process do we use and why?

 Most of the time, we diamond grind

 For most garage and commercial projects, we utilize mechanical diamond grinding for our surface preparation.

 What do we mean by grinding the floor?

 Mechanical diamond grinding involves running a multi-head, rotating, walk-behind machine with diamond tooling affixed to the heads across the entire concrete floor surface.
 The diamonds exposed in the tooling grind away the cream layer, remove loose concrete, and leave a uniform scratch pattern with open pores which coatings can adhere to.

 Why mechanically diamond grind the concrete?

 - Diamond grinding does not cause the micro fracturing in the top of the concrete floor, so it’s less destructive to the topmost remaining surface of the concrete.
 The micro fractures can decrease the coatings bond strength.
 (ASTM D7234-05 - Pull off Adhesion Strength of Coatings on Concrete).

 - Diamond grinding does not leave corn rows (blasting row lines) which can be visually apparent in the finished, decorate floor coating.
 If normal decorative systems are being applied, the shot blasted floor must also be mechanically diamond ground anyway to achieve a level surface prior to coating.

 - Unless applying epoxy mortar systems, our coatings don’t require the concrete surface profile (CSP) created by shot blasting.